sanntanna/recoil-products-crud/README.md

-# Product's CRUD
+# A CRUD with React and Facebook Recoil

-CRUD made with React, Bootstrap and Recoil.js
+You know, the usual.
+Clone the repo, run yarn, then npm start.